Here’s what participants have to say about

 Green Mountain Horsemanship Association, Trail/Horsemanship Clinic Participants

 “Hi Heidi, I just wanted to thank you for your patience and excellent instruction during the clinic.
-Even though I was only able to participate Friday and Saturday, I thought I got a lot out of your clinic.
+I got a lot out of your clinic.
 Today, Tig and I were at the GMHA for their 15 mile Pleasure ride and I got a chance to practice some of the things we did at your clinic.
 My girlfriend that I rode with today commented on how nice the horses went today.
 I know it was because I was trying to remember and apply all that I got from your clinic.
-I am looking forward to seeing you in August and I am trying to talk a friend of mine in Maine into participating in your clinic up there.
 Thanks again!”
 Ride On, — Roberta

 “Dear Heidi, Thank you so much for teaching last weekend’s clinic.
 I enjoyed it very much and got a lot of enlightenment!
 I had a long solitary ride with Fancy (my Palomino Rocky mare) yesterday evening in the woods of Connecticut.
 I concentrated on what you taught us and applied some of the visualization exercises described in Sally’s book .
 I am so happy with the result!
 I got an amazing connection with her.
 I managed to control the speed and I was not using the bit at all.
 (I am waiting for a softer bit that I ordered) We worked on calmness and relaxation (for both of us).
 Thank you so much again for your help.
 I look forward to working with you again soon.”
 Sincerely,— Alix